ProdriveTechnologies/voyager/Documentation/usage.md

 ## Install
 To use voyager for a project that already contains voyager.json files just run `voyager install` in the top level directory.
 This should install all the dependencies.
-If you want to download the runtime dependencies as well, run `voyager install --with-runtime-deps`.
+If you want to download the runtime transitive dependencies as well, run `voyager install --with-runtime-deps`.

 ## Search
 You can search for packages by running `voyager search` with your query.
 A few example queries: